Nothing can make you feel quite as beautiful as a full head of thick, luscious hair.

 Thick hair comes in all shapes and sizes—from the long, flowy, waist-length manes

 to cute pixie-cuts.
 And as you can imagine, you can’t use the same amount of

-So, try to stick to this advice — for medium-length thick hair, use a cherry-sized blob
+Try to stick to this advice: For medium-length thick hair, use a cherry-sized blob

 milder hair cleanser.

 As we’ve already said, shampoo in larger amounts causes hair damage.
 Now,